tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 Post-Quantum Cryptographic (PQC) algorithms: Asymmetric Cryptographic  algorithms are thought to be secure against CRQC.

-Traditional Cryptographic algorithms: Existing asymmetric Cryptographic  algorithms could be broken by CRQC, like RSA, ECDSA ..etc.
+Traditional Cryptographic algorithms: Existing asymmetric Cryptographic  algorithms could be broken by CRQC, like RSA, ECDSA, etc.

 # IKEv2 Key Exchange

 There is no changes introduced in this document to the IKEv2 key exchange process, although it MUST be also resilient to CRQC when using along with the PQ/T hybrid authentication, for example key exchange using the PPK as defined in {{RFC8784}}, or hybrid key exchanges that includes PQC algorithm via multiple key exchange process as defined in {{RFC9370}}.

 # Exchanges